thisisnicollo/Wallpaper/README.md

 [⏬💗Wallpaper Vorschau](#wallpaper)

-# 🖼️ February 2025 Wallpaper
+# 🖼️ January 2025 Wallpaper

 🇺🇸
-February is the perfect month to bring some winter vibes and a cosy atmosphere straight to your screen. 🌊💙 The new wallpapers are here, and they're like a warm hug for your desktop or mobile phone, with their soft blue tones and wintry charm. ❄️✨
+January is the start of a new chapter - a time for new beginnings and clear goals. 🌟🍵 The new wallpapers bring the warmth of Hogwarts and the cozy atmosphere of winter straight to your desktop. 🏰✨

-We've got a cute swimming polar bear to inspire you, so you can create a calm and focused working environment. 🧣🎧 Get the new wallpapers and enjoy the cold beauty of winter with a touch of cosiness. 🖥️📱
+Be inspired by the magical images and start the year with focus and calm.
+Choose your favourite wallpaper and set your goals with style and magic! 🖥️📱

 <br>
 <p align="left">